pffelix/Inertial-Acoustic-SLAM/Readme.md

 The program can be run by loading JUCE Projucer.exe in "src\juce\lib\JUCE".
 Then open the JUCE project via File/Open -> "src\juce\src\AugmentedAudioRenderer.jucer".

-It is required to install the Intel MKL library FFT calculation with real-time perfomance on Windows.
+It is required to install the Intel MKL library for reaching real-time perfomance FFT performance on Windows.
 The version 2019.5.281 is used which can be acquired via NuGet.
 Also it is required to have an Asio Driver installed e.g. https://www.asio4all.org/.
 If not automatically set, following additional steps have to be taken:

 1. The JUCE Global Paths have to be defined in Projucer via "File/Global Paths" to include the JUCE library located in "src\juce\lib\".